AlexThePolygonal/cpp-stateful-templates/README.md

 ```
 We can find the `Val2` using only `T` by global function lookup.
 Then we can "store" type names as result types of functions in the global namespace.
-In order to be able to update them, we can index them by integers and search for the topmost one using SFINAE.
+To be able to update them, we can index them by integers and search for the topmost one using SFINAE.
 I will call these functions flag functions, and they will look like this:
 ```cpp
 Value flag(Flag<T, N>) { return Value{}; }
 ```